 The film was directed by Robert Zemeckis and produced by Steven Spielberg.
 It stars Michael J. Fox, Christopher Lloyd, Lea Thompson, Crispin Glover, and Thomas F. Wilson.

 Even though the film was released in the 80s, it is timeless.
-Here are a few reasons why Back To The Future is (and always will be) the greatest film ever made:
+Here are a few reasons why Back To The Future is (and always will be) the greatest time travel film ever made:

 1. There are easter eggs hidden throughout the film.